-If you have to squint to recognize that person waving at you from down the street, you’re not alone—not only that, but your numbers are growing every day.
+If you have to squint to recognize that person waving at you from down the street, you’re not alone.
+The number of people who share this problem is growing every day.

 According to a recent research study funded by the National Center for Health Statistics, the Centers for Disease Control and Prevention, and the National Eye Institute, the presence of myopia, or nearsightedness, has significantly increased over the past 30 years.

 The data shows that the incidence of myopia in Americans ages 12 to 54 is up from 25 percent in the 1970s to 41 percent this decade.